CORPORATE TRANSACTIONS & COMPLIANCE BLOG

 Singapore Branch Offices

-Furthermore, each BO must appoint one local resident authorised representative and is required to lodge its financial statements alongside its parent company’s financial statements with the Accounting and Corporate Regulatory Authority (ACRA), the local companies registrar.
-In practice, a BO is typically used by companies with a strong brand reputation so they can easily use it as business leverage.
+A branch office (BO) is considered an extension of its foreign parent company and hence would be regarded as a non-resident entity.
+As a result, a BO would be taxed at a higher rate and excluded from some tax exemptions that local companies may enjoy.
+Each BO must appoint one local resident authorised representative and would be required to lodge its financial statements together with its parent company’s financial statements with the Accounting and Corporate Regulatory Authority (ACRA), the local companies registrar.
+In practice, a BO is usually used by companies with strong brand reputation so they can easily use it as a business leverage.

 Subsidiary Companies

-A subsidiary company (SC) is usually formed as a local private limited company, which is wholly owned by the parent company as the sole shareholder (normally with its name ending with “Pte.
+A subsidiary company (SC) is usually formed as a local private limited company, wholly owned by the parent company as the sole shareholder (usually with its name ending with “Pte.
 Ltd.”).
 Subject to certain tax requirements, a local SC would qualify as a resident entity to be taxed at the corporate tax rate applicable to Singaporean companies.
+Needless to say, a subsidiary is a separate legal entity whose liabilities would not extend to its parent company, making it the ideal choice of entity for smaller businesses.

 Comparison of Singapore Branch Offices and Subsidiary Companies